Communities

 reference

-Snoopy‭ wrote over 1 year ago
+Snoopy‭ wrote about 2 years ago

 Thank you!
 Do you have a reference for the result in the second paragraph?

-r~~‭ wrote over 1 year ago
+r~~‭ wrote about 2 years ago

 Not on my bookshelf, but I found an SE post that walks through the infinite-dimensional case.
 The result also appears on Wikipedia, but uncited.
 More authoritative sources welcome.